-Stings of spiny sea urchin can cause pain and burning.
+Sea urchin’s spines can sting and cause pain and burning.
 Very often the spine breaks off into the skin.

-What to do.
 Wash the affected area with sea water or disinfectant and remove the spine with some tweezers.
-Apply several compresses of vinegar, that help to dissolve the spine.
-Make sure that the spine or a part of it is completely removed from the skin.
-The spine could otherwise “move” inwards causing skin inflammation or nerve tissue injuries.
+Apply several compresses of vinegar: this will help to dissolve the spine.
+Make sure that the spine or the splinter is completely removed from the skin.
+The spine could otherwise “move” inwards causing skin inflammation or nerve injuries.